dce/davideisinger.com/content/journal/dispatch-19-september-2024/index.md

 {{<dither IMG_6790.jpeg "782x600" />}}
 {{<dither IMG_3614.jpeg "782x600" />}}

-* Travel
-	* Rehoboth
-	* Beaufort
-* Running
-  * Running in Rehoboth was great
+Half-marathon training is going well.
+The timing of the Rehoboth trip couldn't have been better, hitting at 4 weeks into my 12 week training program.
+I love running up there -- the weather's better, the terrain's flatter, and the gravel trail at Cape Henlopen is just perfection.
+Felt like I could run forever.

 We got Nev's art table set up in the living room.
-It has been a delight to see her take to it, defaulting to creative pursuits during downtime.
+It's been a delight to see her take to it, defaulting to creative pursuits during downtime.
 I added some [LED lighting][1] and [coat hooks][2].
 That's the nice thing about making your own stuff: the freedom to modify and adapt.

 {{<dither IMG_6732.jpeg "782x900" />}}
 {{<dither IMG_6818.jpeg "782x900" />}}